-Thermal energy----Or heat, describes the energy that results from the random motion of molecules.
+Thermal energy----Or heat, describes the energy that result from the random motion of molecules.

-Chemical energy---The energy that is derived from atomic and molecular interactions in which new substances are produced.
+Chemical energy---The energy that is derived from atomic an molecules interactions in which new substances are produced.

 1.03.03- State the Law of Conservation of Energy: